jentery/mdia360v2/essay.md

 ## When to Submit It

-Your response to this assignment is due by 1pm on Thursday, April 16th.
-I will deduct ten points for every business day that I receive it after 1pm on Friday, April 17th.
+Your response to this assignment is due by 1pm on Monday, April 20th.
+I will deduct ten points for every business day that I receive it after 1pm on Tuesday, April 21st.
 I will close the submission portal on Wednesday, April 22nd at 1pm and cannot accept any submissions after it's closed.
 I do not accept submissions by email.